-We are aware that connection to the Internet significantly increases the risk that a computer or a computer network may be infected by a virus or accessed by unauthorised persons.
+We are aware that connection to the internet significantly increases the risk that a computer or a computer network may be infected by a virus or accessed by unauthorised persons.

-The Network Manager and IT Technician will up-date virus protection regularly (this is automated), will keep up-to-date with IT news developments and work with the IT Network Service Company to ensure system security strategies to protect the integrity of the network are reviewed regularly and improved as and when necessary.
+The IT Manager will ensure virus protection is kept up to date (this is automated), will stay updated with IT news developments, and work with the IT Network Service Company to ensure system security strategies are relevant to protect the integrity of the network.
+These are reviewed regularly and improved as and when necessary.
 This may include restrictions on e-mail attachments and downloads.